pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 ![Slide 2](images/Slide2.png)

-Mice lens from 6 development ages (2 embryonic and 4 post-natal) were dissected, homogenized, digested with trypsin, labeled with [tandem mass tag](https://pubs.acs.org/doi/abs/10.1021/ac0262560) reagents (TMT), labeled peptide digests extensively fractionated, and analyzed with liquid chromatography mass spectrometry (LC-MS).
+Mice lens from 6 development ages (2 embryonic and 4 postnatal) were dissected, homogenized, digested with trypsin, labeled with [tandem mass tag](https://pubs.acs.org/doi/abs/10.1021/ac0262560) reagents (TMT), labeled peptide digests extensively fractionated, and analyzed with liquid chromatography mass spectrometry (LC-MS).
 Each plex (one TMT experiment) was separated into 24 fractions (LC runs) for deep proteome profiling.
 The mass spectrometer was a Thermo Lumos Tribrid and used the more accurate SPS-MS3 data acquisition method, although in an odd mode where the MS2 scan was taken in the Orbitrap rather than the linear ion trap.

 Several mouse lenses were pooled at each age to get sufficient protein and the set of ages was repeated in 3 separate TMT experiments.
-The ages and number of animals per pool are listed in the table below:
+It was not clearly stated in the paper if lenses from 8 mice means 8 lenses or 16 lenses.
+The ages and number of mice per pool are listed in the table below:

 Age|Age label|Number of mice|Number of replicates
 ---|---|---|---